 Planning a trip to Scotland and wondering how to narrow your itinerary down?
 Discover my selection of top 5 Scotland Destinations.
-This list, with pictures, shows you why I think they are must-sees.
+This list, with pictures, shows you why I think they are must-see.
 And if 5 is not enough, I am also introducing other interesting Scotland Tourism destinations.

-Scotland Destinations Map and Selection
+Top Scotland Destinations - Map and Selection

-So you already have narrowed your travel destination from the Earth to the UK and from the UK to Scotland.
+So, you already have narrowed your travel destination from the Earth to the UK and from the UK to Scotland.
 Great!

-But still, Scotland is big and you probably don't have 6 months...
+But still, Scotland is big, and you probably don't have 6 months...
 So here I come with a list to help you narrow down even more and plan your Scotland vacations.

-Top 5 Scotland Destinations - Choice
+Top 5 Scottish Destinations - My selection

 I think the most interesting and breathtaking regions to visit in Scotland are: